 Controlled Company Status, Director Independence and Committees.
-Because of VHC's ownership of approximately 92.6% of the outstanding shares of our common stock, we are considered a controlled company under the listing standards of the NYSE.
+Because of Dixie Rice's ownership of approximately 91.5% of the outstanding shares of our common stock, we are considered a controlled company under the listing standards of the NYSE.
 Pursuant to the listing standards, a controlled company may choose not to have a majority of independent directors, independent compensation, nominations or corporate governance committees or charters for these committees.
 We have chosen not to have an independent nominations or corporate governance committee or charters for these committees.
 Our board of directors believes that the full board of directors best represents the interests of all of our stockholders and that it is appropriate for all matters that would otherwise be considered by a nominations, corporate governance or risk oversight committee to be considered and acted upon by the full board of directors.
-Applying the NYSE director independence standards without any additional categorical standards, our board of directors has determined that Thomas E. Barry, Elisabeth C. Fisher, Terri L. Herrington, W. Hayden McIlroy and Mary A. Tidlund are independent and have no material relationship with us other than serving as our directors.
-While the members of our management development and compensation committee, including not having a charter for our management development and compensation committee.
+Applying the NYSE director independence standards without any additional categorical standards, our board of directors has determined that Thomas E. Barry, Terri L. Herrington, W. Hayden McIlroy and Mary A. Tidlund are independent and have no material relationship with us other than serving as our directors.
+While the members of our management development and compensation committee currently satisfy the independence requirements of the NYSE, we have chosen not to satisfy all of the NYSE corporate governance standards for a compensation committee, including not having a charter for our management development and compensation committee.

-2017 Meetings and Standing Committees of the Board of Directors.
-The board of directors held six meetings in 2017.
-Each of our incumbent directors attended at least 75% of the board meetings and meetings of the committees on which he or she served that were held while he or she was in office during 2017.
-It is expected that each director nominee will attend our 2018 annual meeting of stockholders, which is held immediately before the annual meeting of the board of directors.
-All six of the directors who were elected at our 2017 annual stockholder meeting attended such meeting.
+2021 Meetings and Standing Committees of the Board of Directors.
+The board of directors held four meetings in 2021.
+Each of our incumbent directors attended all the board meetings and meetings of the committees on which he or she served that were held while he or she was in office during 2021.
+It is expected that each director nominee will attend our 2022 annual meeting of stockholders, which is held immediately before the annual meeting of the board of directors.
+All six of the directors who were elected at our 2021 annual stockholder meeting attended such meeting.